Why I Love Australia

 Darwin

 I love Darwin.
 This is a place I felt at home straight away after my arrival.
 I love the relaxed atmosphere and the wide-open view over the harbour.
-I love everything about Darwin: its isolated beaches, markets, and phenomenal sunsets.
+I love Darwin’s isolated beaches, markets, and phenomenal sunsets.
 On my first visit, I remember walking into a Church on a Sunday morning and sitting with locals.
 It made me feel at home and part of the community.
 Here you can read a list of fun things to do in Darwin alone.

 Adelaide